Canadian lawmaker left his camera on as he undressed. His colleagues saw it all on Zoom.

 Another Conservative Party member, Garnett Genuis tweeted: “When we called for greater transparency, we should have been more specific.”

-But others argued that the leaked image should be taken more seriously, pointing out that distributing a non-consensual image of a person can be a crime in Canada.
+But others argued that the leaked image should be taken more seriously, pointing out that distributing a nonconsensual image of a person can be a crime in Canada.

 “Sharing this image is reprehensible.
 It’s not a joke.
 It shouldn’t be treated as such,” Parsons tweeted.